Skip to main content

 Proxy Types

-When a proxy account makes a transaction, Kusama filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the proxied account.
+When a proxy account makes a transaction, Polkadot filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the proxied account.
 For example, staking proxies have permission to do only staking-related transactions.

 • Any: allow any transaction, including balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.